Ultimate Guide to Roofs

 Repairs

-If you are renovating, you’re likely to come across a number of common problems from defective pointing, missing or broken tiles to sagging slopes.
+If you are renovating, you’re likely to come across a number of common problems that may have you searching for roof leak repair costs, from defective pointing, missing or broken tiles to sagging slopes.
 While surveys often identify defects that require urgent attention (to prevent leaking which can cause damage to the structure of the property), the need for complete re-roofing is comparatively rare.

 This handy how-to explains how to spot defects, the remedial works required and the cost implications.